 So I took it as a sign, that the most recent of the Meditation Oasis podcasts was a session around patience, since so much of the annoyance of urban life is in the lack of civility.
 They’re worth checking out if you’ve ever wanted to get a handle on meditation without having to join a group, but don’t want to fly solo.
 It’s a lot easier than focusing on your nostrils, or chanting Om.
 Actually, Meditation Oasis’ podcasts are so good I wagged the meditation session at the ashram I was at in Rishikesh, India, last year (the chanting was really getting old).
 I did this meditation in my room instead, and when I walked out onto the balcony overlooking the Ganges after, I saw this.
 He stood there for over an hour.
 Now, that’s chilled.
 I doubt I’ll ever quite get there.

 Bear with me here, there is a segue, albeit a messy one.
 After 2008, a bad year of bruising disappointments and heartbreak, I started the new year with one touchstone, one mantra, that had to pull me through, or else.
 When in doubt, cook.
 I knew I had to do this, because in times when the ground has given way, I’ve almost stopped eating all together.
 That place where you’re barely breathing for all the shrapnel in your heart.
 You remember?
 I felt cooking had to be the way to put one foot in front of the other, one recipe step at a time.
-That was all that was required, when my mind was too scrambled to calm down enough to meditate or even trust in life, to remember this too shall pass
+That was all that was required, when my mind was too scrambled to calm down enough to meditate or even trust in life, to remember this too shall pass.

 I remember dragging myself into the kitchen every night.
 The scent of crushed thyme on my fingers, the hiss of onions in the pan, the sight of mushrooms that had doggedly, gloriously come into their own ugly beautiful perfection,